jetbrains-qodana/public-api/CONTRIBUTING.md

 ## Introduction

 Thank you for your interest in contributing to the `public-api` repository!
-This repository contains a single file — `openapi.yaml` — which defines our **public API specification**.
+This repository contains `openapi.yaml` which defines our **public API specification**.

 To maintain a consistent and stable API contract, we manage all contributions **through GitHub issues**.
-Direct pull requests to the `openapi.yaml` file are **not accepted** — please start by opening an issue instead.
+Direct pull requests to the `openapi.yaml` file are **not accepted** - please start by opening an issue instead.

 ## How to contribute